kubernetes/enhancements/keps/sig-storage/625-csi-migration/README.md

 Major milestones for each in-tree plugin CSI migration:

+- 1.24
+  - AWS EBS CSI migration to GA
+  - Azuredisk CSI migration to GA
+  - GCE PD CSI migration to GA
+  - OpenStack Cinder CSI migration to GA
+  - Azurefile CSI migration to Beta, on by default
+  - vSphere CSI migration to Beta, on by default
+  - Cephfs CSI migration to Alpha
+  - Ceph RBD CSI migration to Beta, off by default
+  - Portworx CSI migration to Beta, off by default
+- 1.23
+  - AWS EBS CSI migration to Beta, on by default
+  - Azuredisk CSI migration to Beta, on by default
+  - GCE PD CSI migration to Beta, on by default
+  - Portworx CSI migration to Alpha
+  - Ceph RBD CSI migration to Alpha
 - 1.21
-  - Azurefile CSI migration to Beta
+  - Azurefile CSI migration to Beta, off by default
+  - OpenStack Cinder CSI migration to Beta, on by default
 - 1.19
-  - vSphere CSI migration to Beta
+  - vSphere CSI migration to Beta, off by default
-  - Azuredisk CSI migration to Beta
+  - Azuredisk CSI migration to Beta, off by default
+- 1.18
+  - vSphere CSI migration to Alpha
 - 1.17
-  - GCE PD CSI migration to Beta
+  - GCE PD CSI migration to Beta, off by default
-  - AWS EBS CSI migration to Beta
+  - AWS EBS CSI migration to Beta, off by default
 - 1.15
   - Azuredisk CSI migration to Alpha
   - Azurefile CSI migration to Alpha
 - 1.14
   - GCE PD CSI migration to Alpha
   - AWS EBS CSI migration to Alpha
+  - OpenStack Cinder CSI migration to Alpha